| |

 (2) Make the other cats in the image, I.E. the ones in the

 monitor, almost as prominent as your own cat.
-The more kitties
+The more of

-we can see in one picture, the better.
+we can see in the picture, the better.

 (3) Use the mouse pointer to get your cats attention,